mariasnyk/nyhedsbrevekompilator/README.md

 Visit **http://\<Server DNS/IP\>:\<Port\>** to make sure the app is running.
 The *Port* is the one you have defined above.

-# Build the Docker image
+## Build the Docker image

-*This is for creating a new release (DevOp / Release Manager).*
+*This sections describes the details for creating a new release (DevOp / Release Manager).*

 First, check out the lastest source code from the GitHub repo or download the ZIP archive.